decryptor007/doctor_mobile_app/README.md

+# Working on it , please wait :"
 # Doctors Appointments App
 This repository is dedicated to a video series that covers basic principles of designing mobile applications using Flutter.
 This video series can be found here: https://youtu.be/efF32JGYlaY